uw-dims/ansible-dims-playbooks/docs/source/creatingvms.rst

    :ref:`dimsad:dimsarchitecturaldesign` of :ref:`dimsad:dimsad`.

 ..

-There are several options for creating a hybrid "private-cloud" comprised from a combination of bare-metal hosts, virtual machine hosts, and containerized microservices.
-This flexibility comes at a cost in added complexity and configuration management, but does afford for better linear horizontal scalability and/or addition of compute or storage resources as the system grows in size.

 Figure :ref:`VM-Architecture` shows a design similar to that being described in this and the previous chapters.
 The *Host* is shown at the bottom, comprised